A FAMILY AFFAIR INC

 .

 Basic computer navigation training will be offered to all interested consumers.
 With a physician's release, access to exercise equipment will be made available as well.
-Other Activities will include sewing, crocheting, arts and crafts, woodworking, photography, and scrapbooking
+Other Activities will include horticulture, arts and crafts, , and photography, and scrapbooking.